awslabs/aws-deployment-framework/docs/samples-guide.md

 OU.
 Since we did not define a specific CloudFormation template for the `banking/source` OU, ADF will recursively search and attempt to find an appropriate base template *(`global.yml` or `regional.yml`)* in our bootstrap S3 Bucket.

-Firstly, the bootstrap process will check in the `banking` folder and then, if nothing found, in the root.
+First, the bootstrap process will check the `banking` folder and then, if nothing was found, the root.
 You define the templates and their associated OUs in the `aws-deployment-framework-bootstrap` repository on the Management Account.
-By default, there is a `global.yml` in the root of the *bootstrap_repository* repository that can act as a fall back *(default)* and be append to as required.
+By default, there is a `global.yml` in the root of the *bootstrap_repository* repository that can act as a fall-back *(default)* and be appended to as required.

 If we look at AWS Step Functions in the management account in `us-east-1` we can see the progress of the bootstrap process.